Jiggins242/GraphQl-HTG/README.md

 # GraphQl-HTG

-Inside the src folder
+Inside the hackernews-node folder
-run: nodemon index.js
+run: nodemon src/index.js
 this will start up the app